HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: Experimental Settings

 \subsection{Implementation Details}

-\paragraph{Offline Graph Construction.} For all the datasets used in our experiments, we first segment every document into text chunks of 200 tokens with 50 overlapping tokens between adjacent chunks.
-Then, GPT-4o is utilized to preprocess each of the chunkized documents into a graph using the open-sourced tool provided by LightRAG~\citep{DBLP:journals/corr/abs-2410-05779}.
-After building the graph, we adopt \emph{bge-m3}~\citep{DBLP:journals/corr/abs-2402-03216} as the embedding model to convert all the entities, relationships and text chunks into vector representations managed by \emph{nano vector database}.
+\textbf{Offline Graph Construction.} We segment documents of these benchmarks into 200-token chunks with a 50-token overlap between adjacent chunks.
+Subsequently, we utilize GPT-4o with LightRAG's tool~\citep{DBLP:journals/corr/abs-2410-05779} to preprocess chunks into graphs.
+Subsequently, we employ \emph{bge-m3}~\citep{DBLP:journals/corr/abs-2402-03216} as the embedding model to convert all entities, relationships, and text chunks into vector representations managed by a \emph{nano vector database}.
+All graph-based methods share the same graph we constructed.

-\paragraph{System Deployment and Configuration.} Our RAG system is comprised of the backbone LLM and the hypergraph-based memory.
-We choose GPT-4o and Qwen2.5-32B-Instruct as the representatives of advanced closed-source and open-source LLMs, respectively.
-During experiments, GPT-4o is accessed through the official API while Qwen2.5-32B-Instruct is locally deployed with VLLM~\citep{DBLP:conf/sosp/KwonLZ0ZY0ZS23}.
-For the configuration of LLM inference, we set the temperature to 0.8 and the maximum number of output tokens to 2,048.
-As for the hypergraph-based memory, we employ the \emph{hypergraph-db} package to maintain and manage the hypergraph at runtime.
-The vector representations of the nodes, hyperedges and associated text chunks in the hypergraph are also generated by \emph{bge-m3} embedding model.
+\textbf{System Deployment and Configuration.} \textsc{HGMem} utilizes GPT-4o and Qwen2.5-32B-Instruct~\citep{DBLP:journals/corr/abs-2412-15115} as representative closed-source and open-source backbones, respectively.
+For inference, we set the temperature to 0.8 and the max token length to 2,048.
+The hypergraph memory is managed via the \emph{hypergraph-db} package, utilizing \emph{bge-m3} to generate vector representations for all hyperedges and associated text chunks.
+More details are in Appendix \ref{sec:appendix_implementation_details}.